bchardim/openshift-workshop/README.md

 ### Check Heketi OCS status

-Run the following script in one master and revise the result:
+Run the following script in one master and review the result:

 ```bash
 master$ cat heketi-ocs-status.sh